spy0x/rut-chile/README.md

 console.log(RUT.validateWithResponse(badRut)) // RUTResult Object Output: { status: error, message: 'Invalid check digit', payload: false}
 ```

-#### `getDigit()`
+#### `getDigit(rutWithoutDigit: string, toUppercase = false): string`

 > Returns a RUT verification digit.
-Can be returned with uppercase in case of 'k', if desired.
+Can be returned with uppercase in case of 'k' if desired.
 Note: it does not check for invalid characters.
 ```javascript
 import RUT from 'rut-chile';